nabormendonca/gpt-4v-enade-cs-2021/questions/q13-eng.md

 Based on the text, let's analyze the alternatives:

-**A)** Changing system requirements is something that causes delays in development, so it is advisable to avoid them.
+**A)** Changing system requirements is something that causes delays in development, so it is advisable to avoid doing it.
 - The text does not mention that changes in requirements cause delays, and iterative and evolutionary systems, in general, are designed to accommodate changes in requirements.
 Therefore, this option seems incorrect.

 **B)** The development cycle has a fixed duration but may be changed in the case of critical systems.